 - Sodium: 325mg

 According to a group of doctors at a Cambridge-based biotech company, they found that blue cheeses may have anti-inflammatory properties and may even be more helpful in improving cardiovascular health.

-Summary: Despite its strong odor and flavor, blue cheeses are low in fat and high in protein.
+Summary: Despite their strong odor and flavor, blue cheeses are low in fat and high in protein.
 It may also have anti-inflammatory properties that can help improve your cardiovascular health.